 In comparison to the other relatively undeveloped sub-basins presented, runoff volumes and peak flows per unit area from Lucas Canyon are high (Figures 3-2, 3-4).
 Lucas Canyon produced approximately the same runoff on a per-acre basis as the average for the San Juan Creek watershed as a whole (Table 3-3).
 This runoff per-area rate is quite high considering that Lucas Canyon is undeveloped while much of the western San Juan watershed is highly developed.
 This result may be explained by the comparatively low permeability of soils in Lucas Canyon sub-basin discussed above.
 For all three runoff events, Lucas Canyon contributes between 10% and 12% of the runoff volume to San Juan Creek at their confluence and it occupies approximately 14% of the total watershed area at that point (Table 3-3).
-Peak flows from Lucas Canyon are approximately 13% of peak flows in San Juan Creek at the confluence (the 10-year peak flow from Lucas Canyon was calculated at 1431 cfs).
+Peak flows from Lucas Canyon was calculated at 1431 cfs).
 Overall, for the three flood events modeled, runoff from Lucas Canyon had a significant impact on the overall San Juan Creek hydrograph downstream of the confluence of the two streams.

-The Verdugo Canyon (4.80 mi2) sub-basin is located in the eastern central portion of the San Juan basin, just south of the Lucas Canyon basin (Figure 3-11).
+The Verdugo Canyon (4.80 mi) sub-basin is located in the eastern central portion of the San Juan basin, just south of the Lucas Canyon basin (Figure 3-11).
 Similar to Lucas Canyon, the Verdugo Canyon watershed has roughly an east-west orientation with several tributary channels entering the main valley stream from the north and south.
 The longest continuous watercourse is 8 miles.
 Verdugo Canyon is a fifth order stream system at its confluence with the main San Juan channel, immediately downstream of Bell Canyon.
-Verdugo Canyon's area represents about 6.2% of the San Juan watershed area (77.2 mi2) upstream of the Verdugo Canyon and San Juan Creek confluence.
+Verdugo Canyon's area represents about 6.2% of the San Juan watershed area (77.2 mi) upstream of the Verdugo Canyon and San Juan Creek confluence.
 It is roughly 14.5 mi downstream to the Pacific Ocean along the route of San Juan Creek.

-Compared to Lucas Canyon, a more complete WES channel mapping for Verdugo Canyon results in a higher drainage density value of 13 mi/mi2 for the network.
+Compared to Lucas Canyon, a more complete WES channel mapping for Verdugo Canyon results in a higher drainage density value of 13 mi/mi for the network.
 Order-incremental confluence points are found throughout the basin, although (as in the case of Lucas Canyon) the eastern headwaters of Verdugo Canyon have a lower drainage density.
 An area with a higher concentration of order-incremental confluence points is observed north of Verdugo Creek in the central canyon area.
 This area of higher drainage density is aligned with, but just south of, the region in Lucas Canyon noted above with a higher drainage density.
 This increased drainage density likely reflects the geologic substrate beneath the central Lucas and Verdugo basins.
 Overall, 562 first-order channels are delineated in the Verdugo Canyon subbasin.
 Similar to Lucas Canyon, these first-order reaches comprise about 51% of the total stream length in the basin.